willowisp01/tp/docs/UserGuide.md

 ### 7.4 Editing a student : `edit`

-Edits an existing person (as specified by `STUDENT_ID`) in the list of students.
-Exsisting fields are updated to match the specified input fields.
+Edits an existing student (as specified by `STUDENT_ID`) in the list of students.
+Existing fields are updated to match the specified input fields.

 Format: `edit STUDENT_ID [id/STUDENT_ID] [n/NAME] [e/EMAIL] [g/GRADE] [gp/GROUP_NAME]...`